yanniedog/Autocrew/README.md

 # Autocrew: Where AI Builds Itself

 Autocrew is a Python script designed to simplify the process of generating scripts for CrewAI, a collaborative language AI platform.
 It automates the creation of CrewAI agent and task scripts based on your specified overall goal, and it can also rank crews based on their suitability for completing a given task.

 ![Autocrew_logo](./docs/logo.png)

-## Features
+## Key Features

-- **Script Generation:** Autocrew can generate CrewAI agent and task scripts for a specified overall goal.
+- **Script Generation**: Autocrew can generate CrewAI agent and task scripts for a specified overall goal.
 It communicates with the Ollama language model to generate agent details, including roles, goals, backstories, assigned tasks, and delegation abilities.
 The generated scripts are ready for execution within CrewAI.

-- **Ranking Mode:** Autocrew can rank existing crews based on their suitability for a particular task.
+- **Ranking Mode**: Autocrew can rank existing crews based on their suitability for a particular task.
 It collects CSV data files that represent different crews, communicates with Ollama to analyze and rank them, and provides a summary of the ranking.

-- **Multiple Script Generation:** You can specify the number of scripts to generate for the same overall goal, allowing you to create multiple versions of your crew for comparison or experimentation.
+- **Multiple Script Generation**: You can specify the number of scripts to generate for the same overall goal, allowing you to create multiple versions of your crew for comparison or experimentation.

-- **Automatic Execution:** Autocrew can automatically execute the generated scripts within CrewAI, saving you time and effort.
+- **Automatic Execution**: Autocrew can automatically execute the generated scripts within CrewAI, saving you time and effort.

 ## Prerequisites